Jerome Hannan: Priesthood

 Hannan was ordained to the priesthood by Archbishop Regis Canevin for the Diocese of Pittsburgh on May 22, 1921.
 After his ordination, the diocese assigned Hannan as administrator of Holy Trinity Parish in McKeesport, Pennsylvania, and curate at Holy Rosary Parish in Pittsburgh.
 In 1923, he became chaplain at Mount Mercy Academy in Pittsburgh.
-Hanna also served private secretary to Bishop Hugh Charles Boyle from 1923 to 1931.
+Hannan also served private secretary to Bishop Hugh Charles Boyle from 1923 to 1931.